 Subsequent to World War II, it was a commitment neither to empirical science, on the part of behavioralists, nor to normative concerns, on the part of many political theorists, that most fundamentally precipitated the estrangement between these elements in the discourse of political science.
-Although the concept of science entered into the debate in various ways as a touchstone, the basic catalyst and axis of division, as in the case of the controversy about the direction of the discipline that characterized the1920s, was a rupture in the consensus about democratic theory.
-The underlying tenets of mainstream political science's vision of liberal democracy were, at this point, once again sinking into the background, but the scientific study of politics initiated a more sophisticated philosophical articulation of scientism.1 The philosopher Morris Cohen's testament to his faith in liberalism had hardly mentioned the concept except to indicate optimism about human nature and an attitude of openness to change and a rejection of the extreme attitudes that he associated with a conservative outlook,2 but it was these general attributes that many of the émigrés called into question.
+Although the concept of science entered into the debate in various ways as a touchstone, the basic catalyst and axis of division, as in the case of the controversy about the direction of the discipline that characterized the 1920s, was a rupture in the consensus about democratic theory.
+The underlying tenets of mainstream political science's vision of liberal democracy were, at this point, once again sinking into the background, but the critique of liberalism drew them to the surface, just as the attack on the scientific study of politics initiated a more sophisticated philosophical articulation of scientism.
+The philosopher Morris Cohen's testament to his faith in liberalism had hardly mentioned the concept except to indicate optimism about human nature and an attitude of openness to change and a rejection of the extreme attitudes that he associated with a conservative outlook,2 but it was these general attributes that many of the émigrés called into question.
 Hans Morgenthau, for example, claimed that the fundamental "inability of our society to understand, and to cope with, the political problems which the age poses" was the consequence of a "general decay in the political thinking of the Western world" that was manifest in the evolution of liberalism and its naive embrace "of reason, of progress, and of peace."
 Liberals, he claimed, simply failed to recognize that fascism was not an anomaly but something rooted historically in the "bankrupt age that preceded it."3